Cocaine versus tequila

 — I'm Worried

 It sounds as if your friend wants nothing to do with cocaine, yet you've hinted that he has much more than the occasional drink.
 You realize that drinking to excess and passing out on a bus is unsafe behavior, but does he?
-As his friend, you have a few options to help him realize that his behavior is dangerous.
+As his friend, learning a bit more about moderate versus high-risk drinking and how to share your concern in a constructive way will provide you with a few options to help him realize that his behavior could potentially be dangerous.

 - Men — no more than two alcoholic drinks per day